I received an honorary visiting professorship at a foreign institution. Do I have to disclose it?

 As part of a collaboration effort with a colleague at a foreign institution, we are submitting a joint application for funding to a foreign entity.
 Does this need to be disclosed in my federal grant applications?

-Please consult with your School’s Office of Research Administration (ORA) or Office of Sponsored Programs (OSP) regarding the internal approval process.
+Please consult with the Office of Research Services regarding the internal approval process.
 In addition, you must disclose all such applications in your “Current and Pending” or “Other Support” page.

 I am a Principal Investigator on a federal award to a domestic university and have an unpaid appointment at a foreign university.
 At the foreign site I have access to lab space, research materials, and staff.
 Should I report this as Other Support?